Russ Tamblyn

-Russell Irving Tamblyn, also known as Rusty Tamblyn (born December 30, 1934) is an American film and television actor and dancer.
+Russell Irving Tamblyn (born December 30, 1934), also known as Rusty Tamblyn, is an American film and television actor and dancer.

 Born and raised in Los Angeles, Tamblyn trained as a gymnast in his youth.
 He began his career as a child actor for Metro-Goldwyn-Mayer.
 Tamblyn appeared in the musical Seven Brides for Seven Brothers (1954).
 He subsequently portrayed Norman Page in the drama Peyton Place (1957), for which he earned an Academy Award nomination for Best Supporting Actor.
 In West Side Story (1961), he portrayed Riff, the leader of the Jets gang.

-Throughout the 1970s, Tamblyn appeared in several exploitation films and worked as a choreographer in the 1980s.
-In 1990, he starred as Dr. Lawrence Jacoby in David Lynch's television drama Twin Peaks, reprising the role during its 2017 revival.
+In the 1970s, Tamblyn appeared in several exploitation films.
+He worked as a choreographer in the 1980s.
+In 1990, he starred as Dr. Lawrence Jacoby in David Lynch's television drama Twin Peaks.
+He reprised the role in the show's 2017 revival.

 Early life

-Tamblyn was born December 30, 1934, in Los Angeles, California, to actors Sally Aileen (Triplett) and Edward Francis "Eddie" Tamblyn.
+Tamblyn was born on December 30, 1934, in Los Angeles, California, to actors Sally Aileen (Triplett) and Edward Francis "Eddie" Tamblyn.
 His younger brother, Larry Tamblyn, was the organist for the 1960s band the Standells.

 Tamblyn was a hyperactive child with a penchant for gymnastics and performing.
 He took the stage during intermissions at the local movie theater and gave tumbling performances.
-When he was 13, Tamblyn lived in North Hollywood, studied dramatics under Grace Bowman and dancing at the North Hollywood Academy, owned and operated by his parents.
+When he was 13, Tamblyn lived in North Hollywood and studied dramatics under Grace Bowman and dancing at the North Hollywood Academy, owned and operated by his parents.

 Career

 1948–1952: Child acting

 Tamblyn wanted to be a circus performer and was skilled in acrobatics and dancing as a child.
-He developed a musical act that involved singing, dancing, juggling and comedy.
+He developed a musical act that involved singing, dancing, juggling, and comedy.

-Discovered at age 10 by actor Lloyd Bridges after acting in a play, Tamblyn first appeared on film in a small non-speaking role in The Boy With Green Hair (1948), after which he appeared on The Ed Sullivan Show.
-At age 13 he appeared in the stage play The Stone Jungle.
+Tamblyn's first professional job came when he was ten years old and was cast by actor Lloyd Bridges in a play Bridges was directing, The Stone Jungle, alongside Dickie Moore.
+During the play's run Tamblyn was seen by several talent scouts and an agent, who signed him.
+The agent arranged for Tamblyn to audition for a role in The Boy with Green Hair (1948), and he was given a small part.

+Tamblyn appeared as young Saul in Cecil B. DeMille's Samson and Delilah (1949).
+"That was a big break for me", he later said.
+"After that I worked a lot."

-Tamblyn was given a role in The Kid from Cleveland (1949), billed third (as "Rusty Tamblyn") under stars George Brent and Lynn Bari.
-The movie was not a success, but it established Tamblyn as a film actor.
-He appeared as young Saul in Reign of Terror, Cecil B. DeMille's 1949 version of Samson and Delilah, and in What Happened to Jo Jo?
+Tamblyn appeared in Reign of Terror, then was given a role in The Kid from Cleveland (1949)—billed third (as "Rusty Tamblyn") after stars George Brent and Lynn Bari—and in What Happened to Jo Jo?
 (1950).

-Tamblyn played the younger Bart Tare (played as an adult by John Dall) in the film noir Gun Crazy (1950) and Elizabeth Taylor's younger brother in Father of the Bride (also 1950) and its sequel, Father's Little Dividend (1951).
+Tamblyn played the younger Bart Tare (played as an adult by John Dall) in the film noir Gun Crazy (1950) and Elizabeth Taylor's younger brother in Father of the Bride (also 1950) and its sequel, Father's Little Dividend (1951), at MGM.
 He appeared in Captain Carey, U.S.A.
 (1950), The Gangster We Made (1950), As Young as You Feel (1951), Cave of Outlaws (1951), Retreat, Hell!
 (1952), and The Winning Team (1952).